exoad/kira/specifications/LanguageSpecifications.md

 ## Null Safety

 Kira incorporates sound null-safety as one of its core pillars.
-It does so using a core type: `Maybe< A >`.
+It does so using a core type: `Maybe<A>`.

+> Important: Kira does not have a special `null` literal token in the language grammar.
+Instead, the core library
+> exposes a global singleton value named `null` that represents an absent value (the canonical `Maybe` sentinel).
+The
+> lexer/parser treat `null` as an ordinary identifier; the standard library provides the `null` binding and the semantic
+> analyzer resolves it as the Maybe sentinel.

-Without boxing a type in `Maybe`, you are not allowed to assign the literal `null` to anything:
+Without boxing a type in `Maybe`, you are not allowed to assign the `null` sentinel to anything of a non-`Maybe` type:

 ```
-a: Int32 = null // error!
+a: Int32 = null // error: cannot assign the `null` sentinel to a non-Maybe type

-b: Maybe<Int32> = null // ok!
+b: Maybe<Int32> = null // ok: `null` is the Maybe sentinel and can be assigned to Maybe<T>
 ```

 `Maybe` also enables for field-valuation meaning you can achieve the following without using a getter for the internally